Documentation

 Send a request

 Call it exactly as you would call the provider.
-Sluis inspects the request, routes it through your policy, and returns the model's response with two extra headers that tell you where it ran and how it was sealed.
+Sluis inspects the request, routes it through your policy, seals it in the audit chain, and returns the model's response unchanged.
+Calls to a sluis/* alias disclose the concrete route in x-sluis response headers.

 # Anthropic Claude, served from Google's EU multi-region